OskarHofmann/Blackjack/README.md

 # Blackjack
-Blackjack game that can be played via a GUI or the console or can be accessed by a neural network
+Blackjack game that can be played via the console.
+GUI can be implemented by extended the UserInterface class (implementation is planned for the future).

 <<< still in development >>>